angelrodes/Airthings_plotter/README.md

 If you have a different model you might get other data, or data separated by comma (,) instead of semicolon (;).
 If that is the case, you can change the first lines of the "load data" and "plot sttuff" sections in the script to make it work with you monitor.

-## Calculated short-term Radon data
+## Calculated short-term Radon data in version 2

 Airthings detector are [designed, made and sold to collect long term averages](https://help.airthings.com/en/articles/3119759-radon-how-is-radon-measured-how-does-an-airthings-device-measure-radon).
 That is why the detector reports 24h averages.
 Actually, [Airthings](https://www.airthings.com/) recommends to use their productos for a month to get accurate measurements.